Sound Beginnings is:

 One-time Materials Fee paid to LPM: $35.00

-Student Workbook LPM App Access with Audio Tracks Rhythm Sticks Tote bag available for additional $7.50 if needed (Additional individual items and Sibling Sets available) |
+Student Workbook LPM App Access with Audio Tracks Wrist Bells Tote bag required for new students $7.50 (Additional individual items and Sibling Sets available) |

 Refer a friend and get your registration fee waived!